GaaraZhu/shopping/README.md

 ```

 ### Things to improve
-* The mapping between rule type and calculation function should be moved out of priceService and priceService should just pass the time to get the corresponding function to calculate the price
+* The mapping between rule type and calculation function should be moved out of priceService and priceService should just pass the configured product rule type to get the corresponding function to calculate the price
-* Add rule validation to enforce the one to one mapping between product and pricing rule
+* Add rule validation to enforce the many to one mapping between product and pricing rule
 * A better README:)